ViaVersionAddons/ViaChatFixer/README.md

 Just put the ViaChatFixer jar in your plugins folder.

-ViaChatFixer currently supports ViaVersion v4.0 or higher.
+ViaChatFixer currently supports ViaVersion v5.0 or higher, and requires Java 17.

 All players online during a reload will not be able to have longer chat messages until they reconnect.